hmmgo/laravel-jQuery-fileUploader/README.md

 3. Add all necessary js to public folder and link it to view file.
 4. Customize the included file for your need

+#Requirements

+Tested on Laravel 5.1 and Latest blueimp > File-Upload

 #License